Andrew Bovell: Films

 Bovell's film credits include Lantana (2001) and Blessed (2009) as mentioned above.
 Bovell also co-wrote the screenplay for Strictly Ballroom (1992) with Baz Luhrmann and Craig Pearce and Head On (1998) with Mira Robertson and Ana Kokkinos.
 His other film credits include Edge of Darkness (2010) starring Mel Gibson, The Book of Revelation (2006) and Iris (2016).
 He wrote the thriller film A Most Wanted Man, directed by Anton Corbijn, based on the novel A Most Wanted Man by John le Carré.

-Awards jury
+Other activities

-Bovell is on the jury for the Feature Fiction and Documentary awards at the Adelaide Film Festival, scheduled for October 2020.
+Bovell was on the jury for the Feature Fiction and Documentary awards at the 2020 Adelaide Film Festival.